-Currently EB Resnet members are preparing a database summarising all interventional and observational studies involving EB, registered on Clinicaltrials.gov and/or the EU Clinical Trials Register, and the UMIN Clinical Trials Registry.
+EB Resnet members prepared a database summarising all interventional and observational studies involving EB, that are registered on Clinicaltrials.gov, the EU Clinical Trials Register, the International Clinical Trials Registry Platform (ICTRP), and the UMIN Clinical Trials Registry.

 DEBRA International is the umbrella organisation for more than 50 national DEBRA groups.
 Find out more